j2-misc/AvernusWiki/content/3 - Session Notes/Session 12, 25 September 2024 - Forgotten Son.md

 ## After
 Kiarin offered Evryn her violin to borrow if he needed it, but he had a fiddle carved by his father, his favorite instrument.

 Mekhi went to pick up [[The Tormentor]], where he ran into [[Hellripper]] who was heading out as well.
 She'd lead the party out of the cave.
 When Mekhi picked up the car, [[Thiodon]] told him she'd put some chains on it so they could haul scrap around.
-They headed out and Hellripper warned them to be cautious of [[The Styx]].
+They headed out and Hellripper warned them to be cautious of [[The River Styx]].

 She told them they had a few options to cross The Styx:
 1. Wait for the ferryman